 Each jurisdiction also manages their own State Emergency Management Plan (or similar title) which contains a hierarchy of subplans.
-These subplans define the lead and supporting agencies for different types of emergencies; there is often a subplan for biosecurity incidents.
-Depending on the jurisdiction, some or all agricultural animal and plant pests and diseases and environmental pests may be covered in the single subplan.
+There is often a subplan for biosecurity incidents.
+Depending on the jurisdiction, some or all animal and plant pests and diseases and environmental pests may be covered in the single subplan.
+These subplans outline which agency will lead the emergency response and how other agencies with different areas of responsibility and expertise will support the lead agency (e.g. police may assist with implementing movement controls on vehicles; emergency services may assist in the event of flooding or bushfires; human services may assist with community welfare issues etc.).

-Refer to the relevant government department of agriculture or primary industries (or equivalent) for more information.
+Refer to the relevant government department of agriculture or primary industries (or equivalent) for more information about their legislation and emergency plan and subplans.